 Praising the effort at self-control encourages your child to keep trying.

-When young kids don’t get what they want, they can really lose it.
+When very young kids don’t get what they want, they can really lose it.
 They don’t yet have the self-control to keep it together when you say “We’re not buying candy today.”
-But in grade school most kids start developing the ability to check their impulses, think before acting and wait for what they want.
+But as they reach grade school, most kids start developing the ability to check their impulses, think before acting, and wait for what they want.

-Some kids continue to struggle with self-control long after their peers.
-That’s especially true of kids who have ADHD and executive functioning issues.
-If your grade school child has trouble controlling her emotions and impulses, she may need extra help to learn how.
+struggle with self-control long after their peers.
+If your child has trouble controlling emotions and impulses at this age, you may need some extra help.

-Try these tips for helping your grade-schooler stop and think, and then regulate her own behaviors, emotions and impulses.
+Try these tips for helping your grade-schooler build self-control.

 Be clear about expectations.

 Some kids react badly when they don’t know what to expect in a situation—or what’s expected of them.
-Fill your child in ahead of time if she’ll need to be patient or do something she doesn’t want to do:
+Fill your child in ahead of time if an activity is going to be boring or unpleasant:

-- “My friend and her children are coming to visit.
-You might need to let them play your video games, so put any away that are special.”
+“My friend and her kids are coming to visit.
+You might need to let them play your video games, so put away any that are special.”

 Help identify feelings.

-You can also help her learn to use language that shows self-control.
-That may help her put the brakes on impulsive, thoughtless behavior.
-Consider teaching:
+You can also help your child learn to use language that shows self-control.
+That can help put the brakes on impulsive, thoughtless behavior.
+Teach phrases like: